 Figueira Square

-A Figueira Square located between Praça D. Pedro IV and Martim Moniz, is a large square where there was once a hospital (before the 1755 earthquake) and a covered market between 1885 and 1950.
+Located between Praça D. Pedro IV and Martim Moniz, Praça da Figueira is a large square that once housed a hospital (before the 1755 earthquake) and a covered market between 1885 and 1950.

 In the center is a bronze equestrian statue of King João I.